 The Expressway has four intermediate junctions.
 These are located at Finnieston Street, Ferry Road, Hayburn Street and Sawmill Road.

-This junction serves Finnieston and the Scottish Event Campus and provides access to the Clyde Arc and the south side of the river.
+Finnieston Junction serves the Scottish Event Campus and provides access to the Clyde Arc and areas on the south side of the river.
 It is a diamond type interchange with traffic signals at the end of each of its exit slip roads.
 It forms part of a large gyratory system made up of Stobcross Road and Finnieston Street that surrounds the SSE Hydro car park.
 This very busy junction also sits above the Argyle Line’s Exhibition Centre railway station.

 The area was used as a railway engineering works from around 1890 with much of Finnieston and Stobcross Streets supported on a deck of wrought iron girders and brick jack arches above the now abandoned railway tunnels.
 Not only did the designers have to ensure that these railway tunnels were not disturbed by the construction works, but also that the new railway could pass underneath the junction at a later date.

 Pointhouse Bridge was completed in advance of the main construction contract.
-It remains in use today, though the area surrounding it has changed considerably since its completion in 1971.
+It remains in use today, though the area surrounding it has changed considerably since its completion in the late 1960s.

-Pointhouse Bridge, which carries the expressway over the River Kelvin to the west of Finnieston Street, was constructed in advance of the main contract by H.M.
+Pointhouse Bridge, which carries the Expressway over the River Kelvin at Yorkhill, was constructed in advance of the main contract by H.M.
 Murray Ltd to a design by the Corporation Roads Department.
 The aerial photograph below, which was taken in April 1971, shows the bridge as well as wide single carriageway routes on the east side.
 These were upgraded to dual carriageway as part of the main expressway works.

 At Ferry Road a roundabout was initially provided to allow access to Yorkhill Quay.
 Due to the proximity of the River Kelvin and projected traffic flows, the junction was not grade-separated when the expressway was constructed.
 A roundabout also ensured that long vehicles using the now closed Yorkhill Container Depot had ease of access.
 The roundabout was constructed in such a way that it could be easily upgraded or removed in the future as necessary.